 Nationally, premature mortality for all causes (deaths under 75 years) correlates with increasing deprivation, a pattern also found in premature mortality from CVD specifically.
-CVD is also one of the 5 key clinical pathways in the NHS Core20Plus5 approach to health inequalities3.
 Analysis of local data shows that Thurrock has the highest level of premature mortality in MSE ICS, with CVD being the largest underlying clinical cause.
-For mortality attributable to socio-economic inequality, CVD is the greatest contributor in Thurrock, accounting for 35% of excess deaths [12].
+For mortality attributable to socio-economic inequality, CVD is the greatest contributor in Thurrock, accounting for 35% of excess deaths[12].

-Whilst this report primarily concerns CVD, it is important to note the high health inequalities and lower life expectancy due to CVD associated with serious mental illness (SMI) such as schizophrenia or bipolar disorder, and the often complex interactions for those with multiple physical and mental morbidities[9].
-For people with SMI, increased prevalence of smoking, diabetes and obesity contribute to increased risk of CVD and a three-fold excess death rate from CVD in those aged under 75 compared with the general population[17].
-In Thurrock, this appears to be particularly acute, with the borough having the second highest premature mortality rate in England due to CVD in people living with SMI in 2018-20[18].
+Whilst this report primarily concerns CVD, it is important to note the high health inequalities and lower life expectancy due to CVD associated with serious mental illness (SMI) such as schizophrenia or bipolar disorder, and the often complex interactions for those with multiple physical and mental morbidities[11].
+For people with SMI, increased prevalence of smoking, diabetes and obesity contribute to increased risk of CVD and a three-fold excess death rate from CVD in those aged under 75 compared with the general population[18].
+In Thurrock, this appears to be particularly acute, with the borough having the second highest premature mortality rate in England due to CVD in people living with SMI in 2018-20[19].

-In addition, whilst rates of smoking and drinking are lower for people with learning disabilities than for the general population, other risks - notably poor diet, high rates of obesity, and low levels of physical activity - are higher [19] and heart disease is the second highest cause of death amongst people with a learning disability.
+In addition, whilst rates of smoking and drinking are lower for people with learning disabilities than for the general population, other risks - notably poor diet, high rates of obesity, and low levels of physical activity - are higher [2] and heart disease is the second highest cause of death amongst people with a learning disability.